krisztinamolnar/krisztinamolnar/README.md

 ## 🚀 About Me

 - 🔭 I'm currently working on frontend projects to practice the skills I learned from online courses.
-- 📝 I have years of experience working in an international company's design team, where I created differently sized campaign images in FIgma and regularly used Jira to keep track of tasks.
+- 📝 I have years of experience working in an international company's design team, where I created differently sized campaign images in Figma and regularly used Jira to keep track of tasks.

 ## Tech Stack